 Note: It is impossible to adequately describe the history of any area within the old Holy Roman Empire in such a short article.
 Many territories were segmented as they passed from Dukes or Princes to their sons and later merged or divided based on conquest or negotiation.
 References to “Baden” therefore are intended to include regions that were described with this name or otherwise encompassed within 19th and early 20th century political entities of this name.
 A clearer understanding may be gained in part by following the links shown.

-The Grand Duchy of Baden was formed in 1806 and remained independent until it joined the German Empire in 1871.
+The Grand Duchy of Baden was formed in 1806 under the influence of and in alliance to French Emperor Napoleon and remained independent after his defeat until it joined the German Empire in 1871.
 Baden was thus a sovereign entity during the period when many of our ancestors emigrated.

 If you find this topic interesting and would like to share with family on social media, please click below and spread the word.